I travel a lot for work. Most of the time, my time is limited, and I have a lot of errands to run which makes whipping up a good meal challenging.

 Initially, I would go for very unhealthy food options for satiety.
 But I faced a great share of their drawbacks.
 So, I intentionally had to work out ways to eat healthily and conveniently while traveling.

-With the help of my nutritionist, I came up with a strategy for meal replacement for travel.
+With the help of my nutritionist, I came up with an easy and cheap strategy for an excellent meal replacement for travel.

 I will be sharing more information below.

 I will say though, for those that want specifics, the Essentials Shake from Lyfe Fuel and Ka'chava's meal shake are both by far the most superior clean bang for buck options, that to me taste the best.

 And the Vanilla one from Kachava, this one here.

 For me, good traveling food is healthy, convenient, and nutritionally satisfying.
 It must stay fresh for long or be non-perishable.
 Food that ticks these boxes wins.